Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Manually_set_data_into_the_React_Query_cache_via_setQueryData.md

 > **NOTE**: The `QueryClient` can be used to _interact with a React Query cache_.

+## Don't use the queryCache as a local state manager

+If you tamper with the queryCache (`queryClient.setQueryData`), it should only be for optimistic updates or for writing data that you receive from the backend after a mutation.
+Remember that every background refetch might override that data, so [use](https://reactjs.org/docs/hooks-state.html) [something](https://zustand.surge.sh/) [else](https://redux.js.org/) for local state.

 ## References

 1. [QueryClient - tanstack.com](https://tanstack.com/query/latest/docs/react/reference/QueryClient)